Exercise Order for Concurrent Training

 Cardiovascular conditioning, strength training, and muscular endurance work.
 Which should come first and what is best saved for last?

-This excerpt is taken from my Strength & Hypertrophy guide.
+This excerpt is taken from Fitness & Nutrition Programming for Beginners.

 “Because effective resistance training programs require some form of cardio, we need to make sure that our sessions support concurrent (targeting more than one exercise style) training while avoiding unnecessary amounts of fatigue.
 To keep both CNS and PNS fatigue from interfering with our workout productivity, we start with strength, transition into hypertrophy, and then end with cardiovascular conditioning.
 This setup places the most high volume and fatigue inducing exercises at the end and allows us to maximize our strength/hypertrophy training potential before we get too tired.
 Untrained lifters will be able to get away with any random order they want for 2-3 months, but that will fade along with the beginner gains – do things the right way from the start.